sfuenzal/computational_physics/README.md

-# computational_physics
+# Computational Physics
-Homeworks of the course Computational Physics dictated in Universidad Técnica Federico Santa María
+Homeworks of the course Computational Physics dictated in Universidad Técnica Federico Santa María.